neavo/LinguaGacha/README_EN.md

 - See [Wiki - Supported Formats](https://github.com/neavo/LinguaGacha/wiki/%E6%94%AF%E6%8C%81%E7%9A%84%E6%96%87%E4%BB%B6%E6%A0%BC%E5%BC%8F) for examples.
 Submit format requests via [ISSUES](https://github.com/neavo/LinguaGacha/issues)

 ## Recent Updates 📅
+- 20250313 v0.12.3
+  - OPT - If a data entry in the .trans file has a AQUA tag, force re-translation
+  - FIX - Compatibility issues on some .trans files

 - 20250312 v0.12.2
   - OPT - Performance overhead is way down when there's a lot of concurrent tasks (>=128).
   - OPT - When translating .trans files, it's more granular now, to tell apart identical text entries from different addresses.